A Comprehensive Survey of Continual Learning: Theory, Method and Application: Task Specificity in Application

-IOD is not only applicable for 2D images, but also for 3D images \cite{zhao2022static} and videos \cite{wang2021wanderlust}.
-Besides, there are many other related settings, such as incremental few-shot detection \cite{perez2020incremental}, where a pre-trained detection model registers new classes with only a few annotated data; and open world object detection \cite{joseph2021towards}, where the model needs to identify potential objects of unknown classes and register them after receiving the corresponding labels.
+IOD is not only applicable for 2D images, but also for 3D images~\cite{zhao2022static} and videos~\cite{wang2021wanderlust}.
+Besides, there are many other related settings, such as incremental few-shot detection~\cite{perez2020incremental}, where a pre-trained object detector registers new classes with only a few annotated data; and open world object detection~\cite{joseph2021towards}, where the object detector needs to identify potential object instances of unknown classes and register them after receiving corresponding annotations.